Inflation and Your Money: How 3% Compounds Over Time

 For FIRE investors, real estate options include: - Primary residence: Appreciates with inflation but isn't an income-generating asset unless you rent it - Rental properties: Generate income that can be raised with inflation, but require active management - REITs (Real Estate Investment Trusts): Liquid, diversified exposure to real estate without landlord responsibilities; available through brokerage accounts

-I Bonds and TIPS: guaranteed inflation protection
+U.S. I Bonds and TIPS: inflation-linked securities

 Cash and fixed-rate bonds: inflation's victims